 She had arrived into our family long after the other three, long after the tiny sedan (Just Married!) and even the station wagon (two carseats!) had come and gone.
 She was born into a busy family of school aged siblings, complete with minivan.
 Her arrival might have meant starting over with a new baby, except that starting over was impossible; she would have to join the regularly scheduled program, already in progress.

 Unfortunately for all of us, she was a colicky baby, something which we had not planned for.
 In the afternoons after school, I’d wait in the minivan, parked in its usual pickup spot in front of the church, for the big kids to come out.
 From a distance, it looked tranquil enough.
-At least until one of the kids would begin to slide open the door, the first, tiny crack releasing, like eager butterflies from a cage, the loud, angry screams of an always-fussy baby.
+At least until one of the kids would begin to slide open the door, the first, tiny crack releasing, like eager butterflies from a cage, the loud, angry screams of a fussy baby.
 I hope I always greeted them warmly, and asked, however briefly, about their days.
 What I know I said was this: “Hurry up and get in.
 We gotta get the baby home.”

 When she was two, and at a nursery school that provided Mother’s Day Out, the teacher, making conversation in Circle Time with a roomful of toddlers, asked whether their mommies went to work or stayed at home during the day.
 Dutifully, the children answered – goes to work, stays at home – until it was my daughter’s turn.
 She cocked her head, her earnest, chubby face perplexed, as if neither answer was correct.
 Finally, she spoke.
 “My mommy,” she offered, “stays in the car.”

 And it was true.
 The older kids had soccer and music, school plays and horse shows.
 We were always on the run, and she was, quite literally, along for the ride.
 For years, when we would visit the McDonalds drive-through, she would ask if we could please eat inside this time?
 No, not this time, Sweetie.
 We have to go.